5 Reasons Why Your Roku TV Is Slow (And How To Fix It)

 Ways to Fix a Slow Roku TV

 If you’re experiencing performance on your Roku TV, there are several ways to address the issue.
-Here are some effective ways to fix a slow Roku TV:
+Here are some effective ways to fix a Roku TV:

 Perform a System Restart